 We all have fears, phobias, stress and get anxious about everyday situations – exams, driving, shopping, hospital visits, socialising, dentists, flying, lifts, spiders, heights, water etc. but sometimes the problem can begin to rule our lives or become so intense that we can’t function day-to-day.
 This is when you need to seek help and support to start taking back control.

-For people who suffer from Anxiety Disorders any “small” problem can get blown up out of all proportion and can dramatically affect your life, resulting in such severe anxiety that you may develop Panic Attacks and/or Phobias and or Obsessive Compulsive Disorders.
+For people who suffer from Anxiety Disorders any “small” problem can get blown up out of all proportion and can dramatically affect your life, resulting in such severe anxiety that you may develop Panic Attacks and/or Phobias and or Obsessive Compulsive Disorder.
 These disorders can, if untreated, ruin the quality of your life and subsequently also have a dire effect on the pattern of life of your family and friends.
 The disorders can slowly result in the sufferer becoming so self-limited to the point of complete agoraphobia and even virtually excluded from society, e.g. not able to go to out of the house, take holidays and many sufferers are unable to go to work.

 The good news is that sufferers can and do get fully better.
 Recovery takes a lot of effort on your part, along with much help and support from those who understand and have been there themselves.
 Often this help and support is not available or forthcoming from families who simply do not understand what is going on, which is where this site can help you along your recovery path.